-- 2.1 "Act" means the Local Government: Municipal Property Rates Act, 2004 (Act No. 6 of 2004); - 2.2 "Agent", in relation to the owner of a property, means a person appointed by the owner of the property- - (a) to receive rental or other payments in respect of the property on behalf of the owner; or - (b) to make payments in respect of the property on behalf of the owner; - 2.3 "Agricultural property" means farmland as envisaged in section 8(2) (d) (i), (e) and (f) (i) of MPRA - 2.4 Annually" means once every financial year; - 2.5 Bona fide farmers' is a person who is a fulltime farmer, who owns land that is used bona fide and exclusively used for agricultural purposes by him or occupiers of such - 2.6 Business" means the use of property for the activity of buying, selling or trading in commodities or services on a property and includes any office or other accommodation on the same property, the use of which is incidental to such activity, but does not include the business of agriculture, farming, or any other business consisting of the cultivation of soils, the gathering in of crops, the rearing of livestock or the propagation and harvesting of fish or other aquatic organisms.
+- 2.1 "Act" means the Local Government: Municipal Property Rates Act, 2004 (Act No. 6 of 2004); - 2.2 "Agent", in relation to the owner of a property, means a person appointed by the owner of the property- - (a) to receive rental or other payments in respect of the property on behalf of the owner; or - (b) to make payments in respect of the property on behalf of the owner; - 2.3 "Agricultural property" property that is used primarily for agricultural purposes but, without derogating from section 9 of the MPRA 6 of 2004, excludes any portion thereof that is used commercially for the hospitality of guests, and excludes the use of the property for the purpose of eco-tourism or tor the trading in or hunting of game. - 2.4 "Annually" means once every financial year; - 2.5 "Bona fide farmers" is a person who is a fulltime farmer, who owns land that is used bona fide and exclusively used for agricultural purposes by him or occupiers of such. - 2.6 "Business" means the use of property for the activity of buying, selling or trading in commodities or services on a property and includes any office or other accommodation on the same property, the use of which is incidental to such activity, but does not include the business of agriculture, farming, or any other business consisting of the cultivation of soils, the gathering in of crops, the rearing of livestock or the propagation and harvesting of fish or other aquatic organisms.

-2.7 Category"
+2.7 "Category"